 Gummies aren’t inert: the formula can drive change over time

-Three formulation decisions that matter more than people think
+Three formulation decisions that matter more than most people realize

-- When you add the Delta-8: Introducing it too early or at too high a temperature can increase risk of change and variability.
+- When you add the Delta-8: Introducing it too early or at too high a temperature can increase the risk of changes and variability.

 - Acid profile (especially “sour”): Sour is a flavor decision, but it’s also a stability decision.
 Lower pH environments can be more stressful over time.

-If you want predictable shelf-life performance, stability testing should be designed to catch both obvious and subtle drift, not just confirm an attractive day-zero number.
+If you want predictable shelf-life performance, stability testing should be designed to catch both obvious and subtle drift, not just confirm a day-zero number.

 Content uniformity: where many gummy runs quietly fail